tawnunes/foo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of foo is to ...
+The goal of foo is to calculate Shannon diversity index

 ## Installation